appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/setup-datasource-environments.md

 SaaS integrations such as Google Sheets, HubSpot, Twilio, and Airtable do not support datasource environments.
 :::

-3. Configure production and staging datasource connection parameters in the respective tabs.
+3. Configure production, staging and custom datasource connection parameters in the respective tabs.
 For a complete description of the connection parameters, see the [Reference guide](/connect-data/reference) for your datasource.

-4. Test and save the configurations for both production and staging environments.
+4. Test and save the configurations for all the environments.